Written by Stacey Kelleher. Reviewed by Sean Busch.

 When cleaning hardwood floors, remember that different finishes use different cleaning methods, but all require a gentle touch.

-For laminate, lacquered, and surface-sealed floors, avoid harsh, synthetic cleaners.
-Remember: A “less-is-more” approach is best for liquid solutions to dissolve and remove dirt.
+For laminate, lacquered, and surface-sealed floors, a “less-is-more” approach is best.
 Oil-treated and penetrating seal-treated floors can be permanently damaged by water-based cleaners, so use premium liquid or paste wax instead.

-Use mats and area rugs in high-traffic areas to reduce wear and tear.
+- Use mats and areas rugs in high-traffic areas to reduce wear and tear.

 - Consider sealing floors if the material needs to be treated more often than desired.